 And yet …

 The same mistake Force Awakens made is repeated here; just as that film repeated A New Hope, so this film repeats Return of the Jedi, the inexperienced Jedi fighting the Emperor in his throne room, the Emperor begging to be struck down while they both look on at the space battle raging outside, before the once Sith villain turns good to save the day.
 But it still works, and it’s still thrilling.
 You’ll still find yourself rooting for Rey just like you were rooting for Luke all those years ago.
-You’ll even be rooting for Kylo / Ben to who somehow manages to successfully transition away from the Sith and makes for one of the coolest looking Jedi seen so far in the brief moment he’s wielding a blue lightsabre.
+You’ll even be rooting for Kylo / Ben who manages to successfully transition away from the Sith and makes for one of the coolest looking Jedi seen so far in the brief moment he’s wielding a blue lightsabre.

 Dotted through the film are those other winning Star Wars facets.
 John Williams (finally getting a blink and miss it cameo) provides yet another stunning soundtrack.
-The dusty, eerie wreckage of the earlier war still makes for a fascinating backdrop, most notably the watery wreck of the Death Star II which provides a stage for arguably the films stand out sequence.
+The dusty, eerie wreckage of the earlier war still makes for a fascinating backdrop, most notably the watery wreck of the Death Star II which provides a stage for arguably the films best sequence.
 And then there are those touching send offs to the original cast.
 Chewie, Leia and C3PO all get final lump-in-the-throat final moments, and there’s even a chance to say farewell to Luke and Han.
 If you were being cynical you could argue that its just blatant fan service, but when it feels this good who really cares.

 The final question is where Star Wars goes from here.
 It’s guaranteed that Disney will be making more movies in the future; they didn’t pay literally billions of pounds for 20th Century Fox to stop here.
 It they are being sensible they will finally leave the Skywalker saga alone and move on to brand new tales within the Star Wars universe.
 Whether that actually happens though its difficult to say.
-Whatever happens Disney would do well to pick one creative mind to oversee the project and stick with them; they won’t have the comforting nostalgia of the original trilogy to fall back on next time.
+Whatever Disney decide to do, they would do well to pick one creative mind to oversee the project and stick with them; they won’t have the comforting nostalgia of the original trilogy to fall back on next time.